 One of the standout features of TypeScript is its static typing system.
-Unlike JavaScript, where variables can change types dynamically, TypeScript allows developers to define variable types explicitly.
-This feature helps catch errors during development rather than at runtime, reducing bugs and improving code reliability.
+Unlike JavaScript, which is dynamically typed, TypeScript allows you to define the types of variables, function parameters, and return values.
+This helps catch type-related errors during development rather than at runtime.

-TypeScript introduces interfaces and type aliases, which allow developers to define custom types and enforce structure in their code.
-This is particularly useful when working with complex objects or APIs.
+TypeScript introduces interfaces and type aliases, which allow you to define custom types for objects, functions, and more.
+This is particularly useful for creating reusable and consistent data structures.

 interface User {